 You will have a choice when playing the baritone ukulele for tuning.
-Each high G and low G tuning are options, but many will play the baritone uke with a D-G-B-E tuning.
+Each high G and low G tuning are an option, but many will play the baritone uke with a D-G-B-E tuning.
 This tuning is much like the way in which a guitar is strung and is done in a linear fashion meaning that the lowest note is the top string as you look down on the instrument.

 Ukulele String Numbers

 The ukulele string order is done by numbering them 1, 2, 3, and 4.
 The one is the string closest to the ground, usually the A string.
 Strings 2, 3, and 4 get closer to you as you go up in numbers and are associated with the E, C, and G strings from the naming section.

 This additionally implies that if you’re playing a baritone ukulele the ukulele string names won’t change, the numbers will simply stay the same!